sibmr/OpenStreetMap-Ship-Routing/README.md

 If only benchmarking two path algorithms that are not using contraction hierarchies, the contraction hierarchies path file can be replaced by a normal graph file.

 First, the benchmark prints out all query point pairs (longitude1, latitude1), (longitude2,latitude2).
+If the calculated distances do not match, a warning is printed next to the query point.
 After that, timing and heap nodes popped comparisons are printed.

 From the project root: